Skip to Content

 Top experiences in Georgia for gay travelers

 Whilst most people may not have even heard of Georgia (often confusing it with the USA Georgia state), the country is bursting with so much life, history, and culture that we ended up having trouble packing all the stuff we wanted to do into our trip.
-We’ve listed below some highlights of our visit that involve both exploring the gorgeous countryside, learning about Georgia’s ancient past, and discovering its lively cities.
+We’ve listed below some highlights of our visit that involve exploring the gorgeous countryside, learning about Georgia’s ancient past, and discovering its lively cities.

 Discovering the gay scene of Tbilisi